sktatsuno/leetcode-tracking/1_Arrays_Hashing/Medium/0229_Majority_Element_II/notes.md

 - In majority element I incremented or decremented a number to represent votes towards one number or the other
 - can't necessarily do that with 1/3 right
 - Using 2 different counter and 2 different candidates
 - I got close to getting the first pass correct.
-But needed help to do second pass
+But needed help to do second pass.
+I didn't realize first pass was only potential candidates.
+It's different from Majority Element I because in I there's either a majority or no majority.
+In Majority II there can be 0, 1 or 2 majority elements